Ask AI

 Customizing metadata#

-For dbt models, seeds, and snapshots, the default Dagster metadata will be the dbt node's declared column schema.
+For dbt models, seeds, and snapshots, the default Dagster definition metadata will be the dbt node's declared column schema.

-To override the Dagster metadata for all dbt nodes in your dbt project, you can create a custom DagsterDbtTranslator and implement DagsterDbtTranslator.get_metadata.
+To override the Dagster definition metadata for all dbt nodes in your dbt project, you can create a custom DagsterDbtTranslator and implement DagsterDbtTranslator.get_metadata.
 The following example defines the metadata of the dbt node as the Dagster metadata, using MetadataValue:

 from pathlib import Path